Neuroscience Graduate Student

 Adam grew up in the Chicago area (AKA the deep-dish flatlands) and completed his undergraduate education at Loyola Marymount University.
 He joined the lab in August of 2018 as a neuroscience graduate student.
 Since starting his degree, he has used various brain-imaging techniques to characterize neurodevelopment, the relationship of neuronal structure to function, and plasticity in the brain.
 His first paper in the lab examined the utility of multi-shell diffusion models (Pines et al., Developmental Cognitive Neuroscience 2020).
-Currently, he’s working on uncovering the neuroanatomical underpinnings of mood disorder risk and resilience.
+He is current work is centered on multi-level functional re-organization across brain networks in neurodevelopment.
 Whether or not he’s in lab, he can often be found smoking brisket or hiking.

 - Summited 5 14,000+ ft.
 Mountains in the US, sees in 5 dimensions, cooks in 6.